naubiomech/TeensyNanoExoCode/Documentation/AddingNew/AddingNewSensors.md

 ### System Containing Sensor Data .h
 Create a variable to store the the data from the sensor.
-If the sensor will be at the leg level this will be in the LegData class, if it is the joint the JointData class, etc.
+If the sensor will be at the side level this will be in the SideData class, if it is the joint the JointData class, etc.
 Additionally if the sensor will need to be calibrated make a variable to store that state;
 ```
 float sensor_reading;